-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs for the asset or liability that are not based on observable market data.
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

+Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and

+Level 3 - inputs for the asset or liability that are not based on observable market data.

-The Company's financial instruments consist of cash and cash equivalents, receivables, trade and other payables, lease liabilities, and convertible debentures.
+The Company's financial instruments consist of cash and cash equivalents, receivables, trade and other payables.

-As at December 31, 2020, the carrying values of receivables and trade and other payables approximate their fair values due to their short terms to maturity.
+As at December 31, 2021, the carrying values of receivables and trade and other payables approximate their fair values due to their short terms to maturity.
 The Company's cash and cash equivalents under the fair value hierarchy is based on level 1 quoted prices in active markets for identical assets or liabilities.